-If you are a parent or carer of a child in Year 6 and wish to apply for a place at Bristol Met for the following September you will need to complete the common application form and return it to the admissions section at Bristol City Council.
+If you are a parent or carer of a child in Year 6 and wish to apply for a place at Bristol Met for the following September you will need to complete the common application form and return it to the admissions section at Bristol City Council which you can do by clicking on this link.

 How places will be allocated at Bristol Metropolitan Academy

-Children in public care (Looked after Children) at the time of application.
+- Children in public care (Looked after Children) or previously in care at the time of application.

 If there are more applicants than there are places remaining within a particular category and where there is no difference in distance from home to school for two or more children, random allocation will be used to allocate the final available place(s) and to establish priority on the waiting list.